 Download Lattice.

-Free.
-No ads.
-No telemetry.
-No tracking.
-The same source code, the same binary, on iPhone and Android.
+Free, with no ads, no telemetry and no tracking.
+The same source code and the same binary on iPhone and Android.
 Install it before the day you need it.

 Android (Android 10 and newer)

-The most direct path: download the APK from this site and install it.
+The most direct path is to download the APK from this site and install it.

 Steps once the file is on your phone: